-Another thing to consider when traveling full-time in your RV is whether your healthcare program will work in other states than your declared home state.
+Another thing to consider when living the RV lifestyle is whether your healthcare program will work in other states than your declared home state.
 As a single traveler that purchases my own healthcare, I have encountered this problem several times and in a future article I will share some of the ways I have minimized this problem as well as a healthcare insurance underwriter that gladly insures full-time RVers for a reasonable cost.

 I also recommend purchasing a pet insurance plan if you are like me and traveling the country with a furry friend.
 Most veterinarians will not accept your policy as a payment, but if you have a good pet insurance policy in place, you should get some reimbursements based upon the circumstances of the visit to the vet.

 Healthcare premiums are going to differ by person, but budgeting for around $100 a month is a good average to shoot for.

 Whenever I travel, I plan on entertainment.
 If that means I have to pay $3 to get into a small local museum in Iowa to witness the history of harvesting corn, or pay $15 to take a tour of a shipyard in New Hampshire that supplied the original colonists with wooden pegs to repair their ships to fight the British…then I’m all for that cost.